Swede Dreams of Winter

 Morning

 After breakfast, head just around the corner to the Eastern Southland Gallery, affectionately known as the Goreggenheim.
 Housed in a stunning heritage building, it’s worth pausing at the entrance to take in the architecture before stepping inside.
-The gallery features the internationally renowned John Money Wing and Ralph Hotere Gallery, and you could easily spend a few hours here exploring its beautifully curated collection.
+The gallery features the internationally renowned John Money Wing and Ralph Hotere Gallery, and you could easily spend a couple hours here exploring its beautifully curated collection.

 Directly across the road, you’ll find the Hokonui Moonshine Museum, which dives into Gore’s fascinating -and cheeky- history of illicit whisky distilling.
 Through immersive displays, audio stories, vintage artefacts, and recreated prohibition-era scenes, the museum brings the moonshining days vividly to life.
 The Gore Visitor Centre shares the space and is a fantastic spot to chat with friendly locals and pick up regional tips.
 Finish your visit with a complimentary tasting of Hokonui Moonshine, a fiery local drop that’ll warm you from the inside out.